James Meredith: Rioting at the University

 U.S. Army trucks loaded with steel-helmeted federal agents roll across the University of Mississippi campus on October 3, 1962.

-On September 29, Governor Barnett made a spirited speech at halftime of the Ole Miss-Kentucky football game, firing up the crowd and encouraging people to block Meredith’s entry to the university.
-He said, in part, "I love Mississippi!
+On September 29, Governor Barnett made a spirited speech at halftime of the Ole Miss-Kentucky football game, firing up the crowd and encouraging people to block Meredith's entry to the university.
+Barnett said, in part, "I love Mississippi!
 I love her people, our customs ...
 I love and I respect our heritage."
 The Ole Miss Band waved a large Confederate flag, and the stands were full of students waving Confederate flags.
 President Kennedy sent federal marshals to Mississippi.

-On Sunday, September 30, 1962, Governor Barnett called the Attorney General, Robert Kennedy, to try to get him to postpone Meredith’s admission to the University.
+On Sunday, September 30, 1962, Governor Barnett called the Attorney General, Robert Kennedy, to try to get him to postpone Meredith's admission to the university.
 The Attorney General refused.
 Meredith, accompanied by Mississippi Highway Patrol and 500 federal marshals, moved into his dorm room.
 Outside the Lyceum building, where Meredith was due to register for classes the next day, a crowd of hostile students formed near the marshals who were protecting the building.
 At 7:30 p.m., the crowd broke into a riot.
 The crowd, which numbered 3000, threw bottles and rocks, and the marshals tear-gassed them.
 More than 300 people were injured, and two people were killed.